-As noted, the retention of Rental Assistance (RA) on 15 of the 30 units will allow these tenants at the subject project to continue to pay up to 30% of their adjusted gross incomes towards housing costs.
-The 15 remaining Tax Credit units will operate without project-based RA and will represent rent advantages between 1.7% and 3.3%, based on Georgia DCA methodology.
-This indicates the subject rents will be positioned below those being charged at comparable Tax Credit projects within the region.
+As noted, the retention of Rental Assistance (RA) will allow tenants at the subject project to continue to pay up to 30% of their adjusted gross incomes towards housing costs, which is likely considered a significant value in the PMA.
+In the unlikely event the project were to operate solely under LIHTC program guidelines, the Tax Credit rents would represent rent advantages between 18.1% and 20.6%, based on Georgia DCA methodology.
+This indicates the subject rents will be positioned well below those being charged at comparable Tax Credit projects within the region.